tdauth/wowr/README.md

 ## History of the Map

-Warcraft III: Reforged is a fun map based on [World of Warcraft Reborn](https://www.hiveworkshop.com/threads/world-of-warcraft-reborn.80480/#resource-3941) which has been created by the users DeMoNiKuS and EvilPitlord.
+This map is based on [World of Warcraft Reborn](https://www.hiveworkshop.com/threads/world-of-warcraft-reborn.80480/#resource-3941) which has been created by the users DeMoNiKuS and EvilPitlord.
 DeMoNiKuS modified the map World of Warcraft by EvilPitlord.
 The original map had no trigger data, so all triggers had to be recreated based on the original map script.
 The original map script has been added to this repository as well as the original map strings: